echu18/work_schedule/README.md

 The month view displays the entire month's work orders (compact events) at a glance.
 - Days that have a lot of work orders will have a ``+[number] more`` link - clicking on this will display a popup of all of that day's events.

-- **Hovering** over a compact event block in the month view will summon a tooltip that displays details of that work order.
+- **Hovering** over a compact event block in the month view will summon a popup that displays details of that work order.

 **Navigating to day view**